 By Jaimie Bauer

-Recently, I have taken it a step further and started to learn more old-fashioned cleaning methods.
+Recently, I have started to learn more old-fashioned cleaning methods.
 My cleaning routine usually includes a tub of water, a rag, and a bar of soap.
 This has worked for generations before the invention of liquid cleaners and it works for me too.
 My only problem has been washing windows.

 The process was very simple.
 I got a rag wet with water and wiped down the window.
 My windows desperately needed some attention because they are constantly being touched by little hands.